groupdocs-search/GroupDocs.Search-for-.NET/Docs/content/search/net/developer-guide/advanced-usage/creating-an-index/search-index-events.md

 ## SearchPhaseCompleted event

 The [SearchPhaseCompleted](https://apireference.groupdocs.com/net/search/groupdocs.search.events/eventhub/events/searchphasecompleted) event occurs when a phase (or stage) of a search operation in an index completes.
 This event is used to study intermediate search results when tuning search queries.
-Information on the phases of different types of search is presented on the page [Search index events]({{< ref "search/net/developer-guide/advanced-usage/creating-an-index/search-index-events.md" >}}).
+Information on the phases of different types of search is presented on the page [Search flow]({{< ref "search/net/developer-guide/advanced-usage/searching/search-flow.md" >}}).
 The following example demonstrates the use of this event.

 **C#**